Business:

 Swimming studio

-Swimming Women evolved out of Charlotte O'Beirne's love of the water and desire to connect with other women looking to improve their swimming skills and fitness level.
+Swimming Women evolved out of Charlotte O’Beirne’s love of the water and desire to connect with other women looking to improve their swimming skills and fitness levels.

 O'Beirne started out by offering three levels of swim classes, in 10-week blocks.
 She tracked attendance and purchases in spreadsheets.
 She realized that the lack of flexibility in her pricing options was turning some customers off, but she didn’t know how she would manage more.